uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 In This worksheet I will introduce you to VR in Unity, showing you how to create an XR rig and navigate around a scene.

-We will be using Unity version **2023.2.20f1**## Work in Pairs
+We will be using Unity version **2023.2.20f1**

-For this worksheet you should work in pairs, each pair will have one headset and work on one machine.

 ## VR Headsets

 We are using Meta Quest headsets, they can be used as stand alone devices.
-This allowings you to build content directly to the headset without requiring the user to be tethered to a powerful PC (although you can also do this on a Windows PC).
+This allows you to build content directly to the headset without requiring the user to be tethered to a powerful PC (although you can also do this on a Windows PC).
 They are also relatively affordable and the best selling.

 We will be using Meta Quest 1 and 2 headsets, you can also use the Quest 3 if you have one.
 All the projects created in these worksheets will work for all 3 headsets.